Keck Visiting Scholars Program

-Applications for the KVSP 2020 Cohort will be available soon.
-Contact Josh Walawender, W. M. Keck Observatory Support Astronomer, at firstname.lastname@example.org to learn more.
+Applications for the KVSP 2020 Cohort are now being accepted.
+Click HERE to apply today!
+Contact Josh Walawender, W. M. Keck Observatory Staff Astronomer, at firstname.lastname@example.org to learn more.

 The Keck Visiting Scholars program is made possible thanks to our generous donors: Roy and Frances Simperman and major contributors: the M. R. and Evelyn Hudson Foundation; the W. M. Keck Foundation; the Edge of Space Inc.; Tom Blackburn; John and Ann Broadbent; Bent and Candee Forbes; Carl and Marsha Hewitt; Doug Johnson and Valerie Gordon-Johnson; Andy and Worth Ludwick; Tom McIntyre; and Jeff Steele and Rebecca Miller Steele.